 Sweet oranges, tart ruby pomegranate seeds, buttery avocado, peppery arugula and fennel make for a refreshing and healthy winter salad.
-Try this orange and fennel salad.
+Try this fennel salad with orange vinaigrette.
 It’s a bright and nourishing way to lift your taste buds.

 While we see them in stores almost year round, oranges are a winter season fruit.
 This salad uses whole orange slices, so you get the delicious sweetness and fiber plus vitamin C, but potassium, folate, and thiamin, mineral and antioxidants.
 Despite the sugar content, oranges are pretty low on the glycemic index scale, ranging from 31-51.
 Pomegranates are still in season, so add those ruby jewels of the produce world to your salad, for not only visual appeal, but terrific nutrition.